 - To provide customers with support and to respond to your inquiries, including to investigate and address your concerns and monitor and improve our responses

-- To prevent fraud and help maintain the safety, security and integrity of Company’s website, products and services, databases and other technology assets and businesses
+- To prevent fraud and help maintain the safety, security and integrity of Company’s website, products and customer experience, databases and other technology assets and businesses

-- To personalize your website experience and to deliver content and product and service offerings relevant to your interests
+- To personalize your website experience and to deliver content and product offerings relevant to your interests

-- For testing, research, analysis and product development, including to develop and improve our website, products and services
+- For testing, research, analysis and product development, including to develop and improve our website, products and customer experience

 - To respond to law enforcement requests and as required by applicable law, court order or governmental regulations

 - As described to consumers when collecting their PI or as otherwise set forth in the CCPA